dasmoth/edn-perl/README.md

 perl-edn
 ========

-Simple [EDN](https://github.com/edn-format/edn) reader for Perl.
-Will probably also write EDN soon...
+Simple [EDN](https://github.com/edn-format/edn) reader and writer for Perl.

 It uses [edn-cpp](https://github.com/shaunxcode/edn-cpp) under the hood to do the parsing.